 L2TP/IPsec

-Layer 2 Tunneling Protocol (L2TP) is a tunneling protocol used to support virtual private networks (VPNs).
-It uses encryption (‘hiding’) only for its own control messages (using an optional pre-shared secret), and does not provide any encryption or confidentiality of content by itself.
-Rather, it provides a tunnel for Layer 2 (which may be encrypted), and the tunnel itself may be passed over a Layer 3 encryption protocol such as IPsec.
+The Layer 2 Tunneling Protocol (L2TP) is a tunneling protocol used to support virtual private networks (VPNs).
+However, L2TP only uses encryption for its own control messages, using an optional pre-shared secret, and does not provide any encryption or confidentiality of content by itself.
+Instead, it creates a tunnel for Layer 2, which may be encrypted, and this tunnel can be passed over a Layer 3 encryption protocol like IPsec.
+Therefore, while L2TP provides a secure tunnel for data transmission, it relies on other encryption protocols to ensure full confidentiality and security of the transmitted content.

 Pros: